Racial/Ethnic Minority Graduate Fellowship

 RESPONSIBILITIES OF RECIPIENT

-- Attend the annual meeting to receive the award.
-A $500 stipend will be available to the winner for this purpose.
+- Attend the annual meeting to receive the award: a $500 stipend will be available to each winner for this purpose.

-- Following year, present work (described above) at an appropriate division session.
-A $500 stipend will be available to the winner for this purpose.
+- Following year, present work (described above) at an appropriate division session: a $500 stipend will be available to each winner for this purpose.

 - Serve on the Racial/Ethnic Minority Graduate Fellowship Committee after completing graduate school, and attend the scheduled meeting of the committee.